CSCfi/csc-user-guide/docs/data/sensitive-data/sd-use-case-new-user-project-manager.md

 - Use the billing unit calculator for estimating your billing unit consumption.
 - Apply more billing units by clicking **"Apply for resources"** in Resource applications window.
 - You will get more info after your application to your MyCSC inbox.
-- You can always ask help from Service Desk _Subject: Sensitive Data_
+- You can always ask help from Service Desk _Subject: SD Services_

 Example using SD service for 6 months /one year: